MarkHershey/SATSolver/2-SAT-Problem/report/algo_report.md

 -1 3 0
 ```

-- Comment line starts with `c`  will be ignored during parsing.
+- Comment line starting with `c`  will be ignored during parsing.
-- Problem description line starts with `p` will also be ignored.
+- Problem description line starting with `p` will also be ignored.
-- Any Integer excludes zero represents a Literal.
+- Any Integer excluding zero represents a Literal.
 - `0` represents the termination of a Clause.

-Parsed CNF problem look like this:
+A parsed CNF problem looks like this:

 ```Python
 >>> parse_cnf_to_list(CNF_FILE_PATH)